 At least two tender responses must be received.
-If only one response is received, advice from the Procurement Team and the written approval of the Assistant Director Law and Governance (Monitoring Officer) must be obtained prior to accepting the quotation/tender.
+If only one response is received, advice from Procurement and the written approval of the Assistant Director Law and Governance (Monitoring Officer) must be obtained prior to accepting the quotation/tender.

 Without publishing, upload evaluation results and approval authorisation onto YORtender to maintain the decision making audit trail.